vraravam/natsumi-browser/README.md

 userchrome alongside Natsumi Browser.

 ### "Can I disable individual features?"
+You can disable some features using the configuration options.

-You're free to disable loading certain modules (CSS files) if you feel like it.
-But you will still need to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.
+If that doesn't help, you can remove certain modules (CSS files) from the natsumi.css file.
+However, you will need to keep certain files (preload, postload, natsumi-config) for Natsumi to work properly.

+> [!CAUTION]
+> By modifying any part of Natsumi, you are responsible for any issues that may arise.
+If things do
+> break, I will most likely not offer support for it.
+>
+> If you installed Natsumi as part of another skin, your installation may be considered modified.
+> Please check with the skin's developer for assistance in this case.

 ### "Is Natsumi compatible with the newest version of Zen Browser?"
 Natsumi is always developed and tested on the newest Zen Twilight, so that it's always compatible with